zkzoomer/bq2/docs/technical-reference/contracts.md

 - If the user sets `testPassed` to true, the value used for `testParameters` when verifying the proof will make it **invalid** if the grade obtained is below `minimumGrade`.
 - If the user sets `testPassed` to false, the value usedd for `testParamters` will set the `minimumGrade` to 0, so the user will always obtain a greater grade.

+{% hint style="warning" %}
-Note that this means that a user can potentially provide a passing solution and still decide to add themselves to the no-credentials group.
+This means that a user can potentially provide a passing solution and still decide to add themselves to the no-credentials group.
+{% endhint %}

 Depending on the value for `testPassed`, the user will get their Semaphore identity commitment added to the credentials group or to the no-credentials group, respectively.
 Their grade commitment will be added to the grade group either way.